What Does Movie Studio Have to Offer?

 Most editing programs these days allow you to add footage from different sources which may be in some way mismatched.

 The big question on this is how well they can handle doing it and very often it is just easier to process all your assets to one common file format to get the job done painlessly.

-Magix Movie Edit Pro is probably one of the best around for dealing with this and the reason for it is a little hidden under the hood rather than out where you can see it.
+Magix Movie Studio is probably one of the best around for dealing with this and the reason for it is a little hidden under the hood rather than out where you can see it.

 The big brother of this program is called Video Pro X and is Magix’ professional level editing program.

 At that level of software it is expected that mixed assets on the timeline can be handled as a matter of course.

 I very much suspect that this portion of Magix Movie Studio actually comes from the pro level program resulting in a far smoother experience with mixed video files.